Sweeping Arrangements of Non-Piercing Curves in Plane: Conclusion

 \section{Conclusion}

-We gave a simpler proof of the result of Snoeyink and Hershberger \cite{DBLP:conf/compgeom/SnoeyinkH89}, in the process developing conceptual tools for modifying arrangements of regions.
-We also showed that focusing on the more elementary condition of ``non-piercing" leads to a significantly shorter and conceptually simpler proof.
-In Section~\ref{sec:applications}, we showed that this simpler condition suffices, or yields more general results.
+We gave an alternate proof of the result of Snoeyink and Hershberger~\cite{SnoeyinkH90}, in the process developing conceptual tools for modifying arrangements of regions.
+We also extended their result to non-piercing regions.
+For both pseudocircles and for non-piercing regions, implementing the sweep in an algorithmically efficient manner remains an open problem.

-Snoeyink and Hershberger showed that their result does not extend to $k$-intersecting families of curves for $k \geq 3$.
-A natural question is whether it can be extended for $k$-intersecting non-piercing families of curves (called $k$-admissible in the literature).
-Unfortunately, this is not possible either - Figure \ref{fig:k_admissible} shows a counter-example with $5$ curves which are $4$-admissible but any process of shrinking the sweep $\gamma$ results in $\gamma$ intersecting one of the curves in $6$ points in between.
+Snoeyink and Hershberger showed that their result does not extend to $k$-intersecting arrangements of (open or closed) curves for $k \geq 3$.
+A natural question is whether it can be extended for $k$-intersecting non-piercing arrangements of curves (also called $k$-admissible in the literature~\cite{MR10}).
+Unfortunately, this is not possible either - Figure~\ref{fig:k_admissible} shows a counter-example with $5$ curves which are $4$-admissible but any process of shrinking the sweep curve $\gamma$ results in $\gamma$ intersecting one of the curves in $6$ points in between.
+We believe however, that if we are given a set of $k$ intersecting non-piercing curves, it is possible to sweep with one of the curves so that the arrangement remains at most $2k$ intersecting.
+We leave this as an open question.

 Another basic result in the paper of Snoeyink and Hershberger is an extension of the Levi extension theorem.
-In particular, the authors show that for any set of 2-intersecting curves and 2 points not on the same curve, we can draw another curve through the two points so that the arrangement remains 2-intersecting.
+In particular, the authors show that for any set of two-intersecting curves and 2 points not on the same curve, we can draw another curve through the two points so that the arrangement remains two-intersecting.
 This theorem also extends to non-piercing regions.
-In particular, given a set of non-piercing curves and 3 points not all on the same curve, we can add a new curve that passes through the 3 points and the arrangement remains non-piercing.
+In particular, given a set of non-piercing curves and 3 points, we can add a new curve that passes through the 3 points and the arrangement remains non-piercing.
 This result will appear in a companion paper.

 \hide{